 Prior to Windows Server 2016, the W32Time service was not designed to meet time-sensitive application needs.
 However, updates to Windows Server 2016 now allow you to implement a solution for 1ms accuracy in your domain.
 See Windows 2016 Accurate Time and Support boundary to configure the Windows Time service for high-accuracy environments for more information.

-Computers that synchronize their time less frequently, such as computers running Windows XP Home Edition, computers with intermittent network connections, or computers that are not joined to a domain, are configured by default to synchronize with time.windows.com.
-Because they do not synchronize their clock frequently and because the factors that affect time accuracy may not be known, it is impossible to guarantee time accuracy on computers that have intermittent or no network connections.
+Computers that synchronize their time less frequently or are not joined to a domain are configured, by default, to synchronize with time.windows.com.
+Therefore, it is impossible to guarantee time accuracy on computers that have intermittent or no network connections.

 An AD DS forest has a predetermined time synchronization hierarchy.
 The Windows Time service synchronizes time between computers within the hierarchy, with the most accurate reference clocks at the top.
 If more than one time source is configured on a computer, Windows Time uses NTP algorithms to select the best time source from the configured sources based on the computer's ability to synchronize with that time source.
 The Windows Time service does not support network synchronization from broadcast or multicast peers.
 For more information about these NTP features, see RFC 1305 in the IETF RFC Database.

 Every computer that is running the Windows Time service uses the service to maintain the most accurate time.
-In most cases, it is not necessary to configure the Windows Time service.
-Computers that are members of a domain act as a time client by default.
-In addition, the Windows Time service can be configured to request time from a designated reference time source, and can also be configured to provide time to clients.
+Computers that are members of a domain act as a time client by default, therefore, in most cases it is not necessary to configure the Windows Time Service.
+However, the Windows Time Service can be configured to request time from a designated reference time source, and can also provide time to clients.

 The degree to which a computer's time is accurate is called a stratum.
 The most accurate time source on a network (such as a hardware clock) occupies the lowest stratum level, or stratum one.
 This accurate time source is called a reference clock.
 An NTP server that acquires its time directly from a reference clock occupies a stratum that is one level higher than that of the reference clock.
 Resources that acquire time from the NTP server are two steps away from the reference clock, and therefore occupy a stratum that is two higher than the most accurate time source, and so on.
 As a computer's stratum number increases, the time on its system clock may become less accurate.
 Therefore, the stratum level of any computer is an indicator of how closely that computer is synchronized with the most accurate time source.